 Residential use.
-New playing fields and primary school Community growing space Mixed use Tourism/Visitor Experience

-Indicative locations for new play parks
+New playing fields and primary school Community growing space Mixed Use/Residential Tourism/Visitor Experience • Indicative locations for new play parks

-•••• Development opportunities on the north bank of the River Teith to be reviewed and co-ordinated with the LDP process.
+Development opportunities on the north bank of the River Teith to be reviewed and co-ordinated with the LDP process.

 1 in 200 year functional floodplain (approx.) Refer to Claish Farms FRA and SEPA maps for details.
-Refer to Claish Farms masterplan proposals for flood plain mitigation
+Refer to Claish Farms